MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/api-access.md

 - Get an access token using this application
 - Use the token to access the Microsoft 365 Defender API

+> [!NOTE]
+> API access requires OAuth2.0 authentication.
+For more information, see [OAuth 2.0 Authorization Code Flow](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).

-Once you've accomplished these steps, you can access the Microsoft 365 Defender API using an **Application Context** or **User Context**.
+Once you've accomplished these steps, you're ready to access the Microsoft 365 Defender API using a particular context.

-### Application context (Recommended)
+## Application context (Recommended)

 Use this context for apps that run without a signed-in user present, such as background services or daemons.

-Follow these steps to access the Microsoft 365 Defender API with an application context.

 1. Create an Azure Active Directory web application.
 2. Assign the desired permissions to the application.